thuml/predrnn-pytorch/README.md

 # PredRNN
-This is a PyTorch implementation of PredRNN, a recurrent network for deterministic video prediction. [[paper](https://papers.nips.cc/paper/6689-predrnn-recurrent-neural-networks-for-predictive-learning-using-spatiotemporal-lstms)]
+This is a PyTorch implementation of PredRNN, a recurrent network for deterministic video prediction [[paper](https://papers.nips.cc/paper/6689-predrnn-recurrent-neural-networks-for-predictive-learning-using-spatiotemporal-lstms)].

 ## Steps
 1. Install Python 3.7, PyTorch 1.3, and Opencv 3.4.